We earn commissions from brands listed on this site, which influences how listings are presented.

 While credit card companies mention that APR depends on creditworthiness, they don't explain how dramatic these differences can be or how your rate can change after approval.

-• They raise rates automatically: Variable APR structures allow issuers to automatically increase rates when market conditions change, without the customer service costs of individual rate negotiations.
+• They raise rates automatically: Variable APR structures allow issuers to automatically increase rates when market conditions change, and increases tied to an index don’t require 45‑day advance notice.

 • They exploit customer behavior: Complex APR structures take advantage of consumer psychology—most people focus on minimum payments rather than total interest costs, allowing high APRs to compound unnoticed.